 - Heat the vegetable broth in a medium saute pan.
 Add the onion and saute until soft and translucent.
 Add the garlic and saute for another minute or two.
 Adding more vegetable broth if sticking.
 Remove from stove and let cool.

-- Add the cannellini beans, starchy liquid, flax egg, onion garlic mixture, salt, pepper and red pepper flakes to a food processor.
-Pulse/blend a few times until combined.
+- Add the cannellini beans, starchy liquid or flax egg, onion garlic mixture, salt, pepper and red pepper flakes to a food processor.
+Pulse/blend a few times until combined keeping it chunky.

-- Add the bread crumbs and pulse a few more times.
+- Add the bread crumbs and parsley and pulse a few more times.
 I like it to have a little texture.